 Dog Park Progress

-The 11-acre Simmonds Family Dog Park at Miami Whitewater Forest is under construction and on schedule.
-Fundraising for the capital project by the Great Parks Foundation has been very successful, raising over $900,000.
-The dog park will include all planned amenities, including four shade shelters, a dog agility area, dog fountains and showers, a one-acre all season area, ample seating, and extensive landscape improvements.
-The dog park is scheduled to open in spring 2014.
+The 11-acre Simmonds Family Dog Park at Miami Whitewater Forest opened to the public on June 14, 2014.
+Fundraising for the capital project by the Great Parks Foundation was very successful, raising over $900,000.
+The dog park includes all planned amenities, including four shade shelters, a dog agility area, dog fountains and showers, a one-acre all season area, ample seating, and extensive landscape improvements.

 Farbach-Werner Nature Preserve Nature Barn Improvements